chaijs/chaijs.github.io/data/guide/helpers/add_property.md

-In essense, defining a property can be done using `Object.defineProperty`, but we encourage you to use Chai's utility helpers to ensure a standard implmentation throughout.
+In essense, defining a property can be done using `Object.defineProperty`, but we encourage you to use Chai's utility helpers to ensure a standard implementation throughout.

-For this example, we will want to following test case to pass...
+For this example, we will want the following test case to pass...

 ```javascript
 var arthur = new Model('person');